dmc-2016/dmc/README.md

 Whenever you make changes to any file within the repository folder, Github will register the change, and will track it in the Github Desktop program.
 To see the changes, make sure you have the correct repository selected in the left pane, and that the `Changes` button is selected on the top bar.
 If there are any changes in the repository this button will have a circle next to it.

-Now, any files with changes since the last commit will be listed in the left pane.
+Any files with changes since the last commit will now be listed in the left pane.
 You can review these changes by clicking on each file name, which will display the changes on the right.
-If it is a text-based file (as the notebooks are), it will show you which lines were deleted (in red) and added (in green) since the last commmit.
-To commit these changes to the repository, type in a short description of the changes you made, and hit the checkmark next to 'Commit to master'.
+If it is a text-based file (as the notebooks are), it will show you which lines were deleted (in red) and added (in green) since the last commit.
+To commit these changes to the repository, type in a short description of the changes you made, and hit the checkmark next to `Commit to master`.
 To sync this commit to the online repository, hit the 'Sync' button in the top right corner.
-Anytime you want to make changes, make sure you both submit a commit **AND** sync to the server, or else no one else will be able to see your local changes.
+Any time you want to make changes, make sure you both submit a commit **AND** sync to the server, or else no one else will be able to see your local changes.

 -